HayHiTee/eCommerceTask/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system

 ## Prerequisites
-* Python 3.*
+* Python 3.X